inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 Ipv4FlatNetworkConfigurator (Legacy)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ned:`Ipv4FlatNetworkConfigurator` module configures IP addresses
+The :ned:`Ipv4FlatNetworkConfigurator` module configures IP addresses and routes
-and routes of IP nodes of a network.
-All assigned addresses share a
+of IP nodes of a network.
+All assigned addresses share a common subnet
-common subnet prefix, the network topology will be ignored.
-Shortest
+prefix, and the network topology will be ignored.
+Shortest path routes
-path routes are also generated from any node to any other node of the
+are also generated from any node to any other node of the network.
+The
-network.
-The Gateway (next hop) field of the routes is not filled in by
+Gateway (next hop) field of the routes is not filled in by these
-these configurator, so it relies on proxy ARP if the network spans
+configurators, so it relies on proxy ARP if the network spans several LANs.
-several LANs.
-It does not perform routing table optimization (i.e.
+It does not perform routing table optimization (i.e. merging similar routes
-merging similar routes into a single, more general route.)
+into a single, more general route).

 .. warning::

-   :ned:`Ipv4FlatNetworkConfigurator` is considered
+   The :ned:`Ipv4FlatNetworkConfigurator` is considered legacy and should not
-   legacy, do not use it for new projects.
+   be used for new projects.

-The :ned:`Ipv4FlatNetworkConfigurator` module configures the network
+The :ned:`Ipv4FlatNetworkConfigurator` module configures the network when it
-when it is initialized.
-The configuration is performed in stage 2, after
+is initialized.
+The configuration is performed in stage 2, after interface
-interface tables are filled in.
-Do not use a
+tables are filled in.
+Do not use an :ned:`Ipv4FlatNetworkConfigurator` module
-:ned:`Ipv4FlatNetworkConfigurator` module together with static routing
-files, because they can iterfere with the configurator.
+together with static routing files because they can interfere with the
+configurator.

-The :ned:`Ipv4FlatNetworkConfigurator` searches each IP nodes of the
+The :ned:`Ipv4FlatNetworkConfigurator` searches each IP node of the network
-network.
-(IP nodes are those modules that have the @node NED property
+(modules that have the @node NED property and have an :ned:`Ipv4RoutingTable`
-and has a :ned:`Ipv4RoutingTable` submodule named “routingTable”).
-The
-configurator then assigns IP addresses to the IP nodes, controlled by
+submodule named "routingTable").
+The configurator then assigns IP addresses
-the following module parameters:
+to the IP nodes, controlled by the following module parameters:

--  :par:`netmask` common netmask of the addresses (default is
+-  :par:`netmask` - the common netmask of the addresses (default is
-   255.255.0.0)
+   255.255.0.0).

--  :par:`networkAddress` higher bits are the network part of the
+-  :par:`networkAddress` - higher bits are the network part of the
-   addresses, lower bits should be 0. (default is 192.168.0.0)
+   addresses, lower bits should be 0 (default is 192.168.0.0).

-With the default parameters the assigned addresses are in the range
+With the default parameters, the assigned addresses are in the range
-192.168.0.1 - 192.168.255.254, so there can be maximum 65534 nodes in
+192.168.0.1 - 192.168.255.254, so there can be a maximum of 65,534 nodes
-the network.
+in the network.
 The same IP address will be assigned to each interface of
-the node, except the loopback interface which always has address
+the node, except the loopback interface, which always has address
 127.0.0.1 (with 255.0.0.0 mask).

 After assigning the IP addresses, the configurator fills in the routing